Gandalf9/guice_testing/README.md

 Have added `WireMockServer` which seems to be similar to `UnderTow` or `Jetty` for quicky having a server up

-Added `UniRest` as a mechanism for dispatching rest requests in a simple manner
+Added `UniRest` as a mechanism for dispatching rest requests in a simple manner.